jaanga/lib/db/readme.md

 ### Support Lots of interactive 3D

-* If this is 'your 3D happy-place' then it better be dripping with luscious interactive 3D
+* If this is 'your 3D happy-place' then the library better be open to luscious interactive 3D

 ### Support lots of images and videos

+Yet:

-* Don't forget the Handicapped
+* Don't forget the handicapped
 * Not everybody has cutting edge technology

 ### Apps are from Venus.
 Code is from Mars.

-* two links for every repo - one for app view - one for source view
+* Two links for every repo - one for app view - one for source view
 * And one for the read me.
-* html files are about using the apps
+* HTML files are about using the apps
-* moving around github is about looking at source code
+* Moving around github is about looking at source code
-* seamless transitions between running apps, parsing source code and viewing read me files
+* Needs seamless transitions between running apps, parsing source code and viewing read me files

 ### Embrace GitHub